georgipeltekov/ngx-file-drop/README.md

 ## Overview

-An Angular 8 module for simple desktop file and folder drag and drop.
+An Angular 9 module for simple desktop file and folder drag and drop.
 This library does not need rxjs-compat.

-For Angular 7, 6, 5 and 4 support please use older versions.
+For previous Angular support please use older versions.

 This library relies on HTML 5 File API thus IE and Safari are not supported